kintino-software/Sigaba/README.md

   - contains the tool configuration (see more below).
   - required to perform encryption/decryption, so the tool won't work without it.
   - sets the topmost folder where the tool will search for files to encrypt/decrypt.
-  - this file should be kept in the source control, so that all team members will have the same configuration.
+  - this file can be kept in the source control, so that all team members will have the same configuration.
 - **private.key**:
   - placed in the user profile folder for safety, i.e. ```%USERPROFILE%\.sigaba\private.key``` on Windows or ```~/.sigaba/private.key``` on Linux and MacOS.
   - it is needed to decrypt all files.
-In another words, the file that will transform encrypted content to plain content.
-  - The private key content is encrypted with the provided password, so it is useless without it.
+  - the private key content is encrypted with the provided password, so it is useless without it.
-  - once created, move it to a secure location and delete it from the original location.
+  - once created, move it to a secure location.
+  - **do not check it into source control**!
-  - It's generally good practice to allow only an automated system to access the private key through a secure mechanism.
+  - it's generally good practice to allow only an automated system to access the private key through a secure mechanism.
 For example, in Azure Devops, you can upload the private key as a secure file and use it during a deployment pipeline.
-  - **Do not check it into source control**!

 ### Encryption